jrandj/redhat/README.md

     * The *nmcli* command is used to configure networking using the NetworkManager service.
 This command is used to create, display, edit, delete, activate and deactive network connections.
 Each network device corresponds to a Network Manager device.

     * Using nmcli with the connection option lists the available connection profiles in NetworkManager.

+    * The *ip* command can also be used for network configuration.
+The main difference between ip and nmcli is that changes made with the ip command are not persistent.

     * To view system IP addresses:
         ```shell